Many interactive commands are security sensitive.

 And for every program that needed authentication!

-At some point, someone came up with the idea that programs that need authentication should use a standard library for that, which in turn could be configured to use different databases and/or new algorithms just by adding new DLLs (shared object files).
+At some point, someone came up with the idea that programs that need authentication should use a standard library for that, which in turn could be configured to use different databases and/or new algorithms just by adding new DLLs (called shared object files in Linux or Unix).
 This system became known as PAM (Pluggable Authentication Modules).
 Using PAM, some new authentication DLL can be invoked by the PAM library just by editing a text configuration file (which says which authentication modules to use).
 “PAM-ified” programs do not need to be changed in any way to use different authentication modules.
 Only a text configuration file (one for each program) needs to be updated to change how some program authenticates users.

 To see if some program is “PAM-ified” or not, check if it has been compiled with the PAM library: